carlmcdade/timetracker-d6-port-/Readme.txt

 Create menu link:

-Add a link to the features menu with the path of "timetracker/timetracker/users" This link will automatically have an icon set.
+Add a link to the features menu with the path of "timetracker/timetracker/user" This link will automatically have an icon set.
 The icon can be changed via the css file.
+If a question mark icon is shown then the path used in the link setting is incorrect.

 Set permissions: